Open Access Articles

 Uses where permission is required

-For more than three items, please use Rightslink to obtain permission; there will be a charge of $25 per item (NB: GSL Fellows are entitled to a discount and should use the form below).
+For more than three items, please use Rightslink to obtain permission; there will be a charge of $25 per item.
+For Fellows of the Geological Society and those unable to use Rightslink, requests must be made using the form below.

 If there are more than three items from an individual article, you must also seek the author’s consent.
 If he/she does not respond within four weeks, you can assume consent.
 You should contact the author at the address on the original article, or use Google Scholar or other search engine to trace them.